 Faux Chalkboard Printable

 You don't need to master the art of hand lettering to make a decorative sign for your mantel.
-This faux chalkboard idea by Nest of Posies is a "printable" showcased in an ornate frame.
-We also love the little, black crow that hints at Halloween without going overboard.Continue to 3 of 36 below.
+This faux chalkboard by Nest of Posies is a printable sign that's showcased in an ornate frame.
+We also love the little black crow on the small pumpkin next to the chalkboard that hints at Halloween without going overboard.Continue to 2 of 25 below.

-No one should bust their decorating budget to get into the fall spirit when styling this mantel, Joni, the blogger behind Lay Baby Lay took the do-it-yourself approach to save money.
+You don't need a high decorating budget to get into the fall spirit when styling this autumn mantel.
+Joni, the blogger behind Lay Baby Lay, took the do-it-yourself approach to save money.
 Wood beads were strung together to make the garland.
 A DIY wood frame shows off a beautiful photo of her daughter.
-The handmade wall hanging transforms natural objects plucked from her backyard into found treasures.Continue to 4 of 36 below.
+And the handmade wall hanging transforms natural objects plucked from her backyard into found treasures.Continue to 3 of 25 below.

 Faux Fireplace Mantel